-A new book reveals the untold story of Cambodia’s ‘lost tribe’ who emerged from the jungle after 15 years hiding from a war long ended
+Ghosts in the Forest, a book by author Corinne Purtill, tells the untold story of the Cambodian families who emerged from the jungle after 15 years hiding from a war long ended

 Out of the past